Origo (OGO) Price Tops $0.0005 on Exchanges

 Origo Coin Profile

 Origo (CRYPTO:OGO) is a N/A coin that uses the N/A hashing algorithm.
 Its genesis date was September 2nd, 2018.
 Origo’s total supply is 681,277,830 coins and its circulating supply is 440,516,789 coins.
+The official website for Origo is origo.network.
+The official message board for Origo is medium.com/@origonetwork.
 Origo’s official Twitter account is @OrigoNetwork and its Facebook page is accessible here.
-The official message board for Origo is medium.com/@origonetwork.
-The official website for Origo is origo.network.
 The Reddit community for Origo is /r/origonetwork and the currency’s Github account can be viewed here.

 Origo Coin Trading